 Material Selection and Use

 Choosing durable, non-toxic materials is key to discouraging wildlife invasion.
 Heavy-duty metals for fences and sealing gaps with foam sealants or steel wool prevent entry points for smaller animals.
-Critter Stop advises using non-permeable surfaces around foundations to avoid moisture accumulation, which often attracts pests.
 Selecting plants like thorny bushes or non-fruit-bearing trees as natural barriers can further deter wildlife from approaching.

 Landscape and Perimeter Treatments

 Strategic landscaping contributes significantly to wildlife management.
 Using native plants creates a natural barrier that discourages wildlife.
 Incorporating rock gardens or mulch makes the area less inviting, and secured garbage containers or tight-lidded compost bins prevent animals from finding food sources.
-Critter Stop suggests fencing around vegetable gardens to protect them from foraging critters.
+Fencing around vegetable gardens helps protect them from foraging critters.

 Structural Adjustments and Enhancements

 Specific structural enhancements effectively reduce wildlife encounters.
 Installing heavy-duty screens on vents, chimneys, and windows can prevent entry, and properly designed eaves minimize birds’ chances of nesting.
-Critter Stop’s experts recommend gravel around foundations to deter burrowing critters and elevated structures to reduce access for small mammals.
-Behavioral modifications, such as noise-making devices or motion-sensor lights, can deter wildlife from approaching the property, creating a safer, animal-free environment.
+Adding gravel around foundations can deter burrowing critters, while elevated structures reduce access for small mammals.
+Behavioral modifications, such as noise-making devices or motion-sensor lights, can also deter wildlife from approaching the property, creating a safer, animal-free environment.

 Case Studies and Best Practices